yjchen9596/NYC-911-Call-Shiny-App/README.md

 the 5 boroughs of NYC.
 This app will allow you to visualize and interpret data and possibly make policy decisions.

-How do I use it?
+How can you use it?

 R and preferably RStudio is needed to run the app.

 Shiny App Link: http://1n4mp5-yuka0chen.shinyapps.io/NYC-911Calls-Interactive-Analysis

-How do I get it?
+How can you get it?

 Contacting one of the authors is the best way to receive permission to run the app.
 The files are stored on a shared GitHub account, so the